corbel-spatial/ouroboros/docs/installation.rst

 ArcGIS Pro
 ..........

-To install in the default ArcGIS Pro conda environment, run the above command in the `Python Command Prompt <https://developers.arcgis.com/python/latest/guide/install-and-set-up/arcgis-pro/#installation-using-python-command-prompt>`__, which can be launched from the Start Menu > All Programs > ArcGIS > Python Command Prompt.
+To install in an ArcGIS Pro conda environment, run the above command in the `Python Command Prompt <https://developers.arcgis.com/python/latest/guide/install-and-set-up/arcgis-pro/#installation-using-python-command-prompt>`__, which can be launched from the Start Menu > All Programs > ArcGIS > Python Command Prompt.